mauriciofarina/SelfDrivingCar-TrafficSignClassifier/README.md

 #### 14 - Stop
 <img src="./InternetImages/14.jpg" width="128">
 <img src="./plots/Internet_14.png">

+The stop sign can some times be predicted as a Priority Road sign.
+By looking into the two signs, it can be observed that the Stop sign has an octagon shape with 8 vertices and the Priority Road sing has a diamond shape with 4 vertices.
+However, the Priority Road sign has another yellow diamond shape image inside of it, adding 4 more vertices to it.
+It is possible that the number of vertices or sides of a sign has a big impact on predictions, and so, by having the same number of well defined sides and vertices, the two signs may have a closer classification in this model.

 |             |   1°   |   2°   |   3°   |   4°   |   5°   |
 |-------------|--------|--------|--------|--------|--------|